g1y5x3/bitlinear158-vision-transformers/README.md

 ## DETR (Detection Transformer)
 After some attempts to modify DETR base on some of the most popular computer vision libraries such as __ultralytics__, __mmdet__, __detectron2__, it felt like I was editing _yaml_ files most of the time which was quite frustrating.
-The implementation from huggingface seems more straight forward but the code also looks very similar to [original detr repo](https://github.com/facebookresearch/detr), which was a bit out dated, e.g, it didn't support mixed precision, it has low GPU utilization during training.
-Moreoever, it felt a bit too complex for an idea that is fairly straight forward.
+The implementation from __huggingface__ seems more straight forward but I got lost in too many if statements and hard for me to understand what the original DETR model is about.
+Therefore I based this repo off the
-Therefore, I decided to rewrite everything with the goal to make it easy to read, study, build and hack around.
+[original detr repo](https://github.com/facebookresearch/detr), which was a bit out dated, e.g, it didn't support mixed precision, it has low GPU utilization during training.
+Therefore, I decided to rewrite everything from scratchwith the goal to make it easy to read, study, and hack around.
 __(still a work in progress to remove the complexity, dataloading and preprocessing is another big mess)__

 ## Notes on BitLinear